akhilsbehl/ai-modern-approach/README.md

-# AI: A modern approach
+# Artificial Intelligence: A modern approach, Russell & Norvig, 1995
-Notes and code from reading of Russell &amp; Norvig.
+Notes and code from the reading.